EdungDivinefavour/MailGuard/README.md

 # MailGuard - Data Leakage Prevention (DLP) Proxy

-An inline SMTP proxy that intercepts outbound emails, inspects content, and enforces data leakage prevention policies (block, sanitize, quarantine, or tag).
+SMTP proxy that sits between your mail client and the mail server.
+It intercepts emails, checks for sensitive data, and can block, sanitize, quarantine, or tag them.

 ## Quick Start